skiphansen/panog1_opl3/README.md

 and [here](https://github.com/skiphansen/pano_hello_g1) for background.

-Magnus of Saanlima Electronics translated Greg Taylor's System Verilog HDL to legacy Verilog because ISE for the Spartan 6 verson does't support System Verilog.
+Magnus of Saanlima Electronics translated Greg Taylor's System Verilog HDL to legacy Verilog because ISE for the Spartan 6 doesn't support System Verilog.
 Since Magnus's interest was in running Doom he only ported the OPL2 subset needed by Doom.

 I made further modifications to the core OPL code to correct errors encountered when using the Spartan 3 version of ISE.
 I also and created an interface to